Hannah Kim: Social activism

-In 2009 she founded, together with a group of parents, the Harim School in Giv'at Ada for students from the autistic spectrum.
+In 2009 Kim founded, together with a group of parents, the Harim School in Giv'at Ada for students from the autistic spectrum.
 She is a member of the Audit Committee of the Association for Legal guardian which was established by parents and public figures to look after the future of helpless autistic people.

 She was one of the leaders of the protest against the government corruption and for equality before the law.
 She organized and led the demonstrations in Petah Tikva, near the home of Attorney General, Avichai Mandelblit, and then the mass demonstrations which were begun in Tel Aviv.
 She opened the first demonstration in Tel Aviv with a speech which called on the Israelis to find a leader who would be a beacon, one masterpiece, and abandon their leaders accused of corruption.
 At that demonstration, Prof. Uzi Arad joined, and was introduced by Kim as a partner of moving the protest from Petah Tikva to Tel Aviv, as they had talked six months prior to the move.

 As a mother of two children with autism, she took part in the struggle of Disabled Israelis for a minimum wage, and blocked vehicle traffic in Tel Aviv near Azrieli Center and in Jerusalem near the Knesset.

 Kim was a member of the Me Too movement, and wrote in her Facebook page about two men who sexually harassed her.
 On 17 October 2018 Kim told Keren Neubach that she was harassed by Haim Ramon and by Dan Margalit.